air-wickvu/cse15l-lab-reports/week-5-lab-report.md

 Table 2 below displays the revenue, attributable cost, contribution

 `
-- The `grep -h` command searches for a pattern of characters (ex: play) in a file(s) (ex: `./technical/government/*/*.txt`) then displays the matched line.
-This command can be useful when searching for keywords in multiple files.
-It can also be useful if the programmer wants to peek at the code surrounding the keyword to get a better understanding.
+- The `grep` command searches for a pattern of characters (ex: play) in a file(s) (ex: `./technical/government/*/*.txt`) then with `-h` displays the matched line.
+This command can be useful when searching for a keyword in multiple files.
+It can also be useful if the programmer wants to inspect at the code surrounding the keyword to get a better understanding with ease of access.
+Similarily, another use is if the programmer cannot spell the name of the variable correctly or can only partially recall.

 3. Command Line Option 1: `grep -h "top" technical/911report/chapter-2.txt`
 - Function: Display the matched lines, but does not display the filenames.